ncdcommunity/Arduino_Library_ADC121C_MQ135_Amonia_Gas_Detection_Sensor/README.md

     mq135.setPolarity(POLARITY_LOW);        // Sets the ALERT pin to active low

-6.Voltage measurement:The following command is used to measure the concentration of amonia gas.
+6.Amonia gas measurement:The following command is used to measure the concentration of amonia gas.

       mq135.Measure_Ammonia(-0.41, 1.0);